nielsberglund/nielsblogsource/content/post/2026-01-29-building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ✻ Churned for 1m 27s
 ```
-{{< gen-cap "Code Snippet 26" "Claude Code Fixing Issue #5" >}}
+{{< gen-cap "Code Snippet 27" "Claude Code Fixing Issue #5" >}}

-In *Code Snippet 26*, you see how Claude Code implemented the fix for issue #5 and confirmed that all import-related issues are now closed.
+In *Code Snippet 27*, you see how Claude Code implemented the fix for issue #5 and confirmed that all import-related issues are now closed.
 Good stuff!

 As mentioned a couple of posts ago, we split this project into two phases.
-I have a feeling we are close to being complete with Phase 1 now.
+With the above done, I have a feeling we are close to being complete with Phase 1 now.
 I ask Claude Code whether we are done with Phase 1, and it responds:

 ```
 ● Based on the updated CLAUDE.md, Phase 1 core work is complete.
 The remaining items are optional enhancements: